-As we head further into 2021, are you feeling totally overwhelmed with waves of emotion as the challenging times of Covid-19 continue, curtailing life as we knew it especially freedom to travel and socialise?
+As we head further into 2021, are you feeling totally overwhelmed with waves of emotion as the challenging crisis times of Covid-19 continue, curtailing life as we knew it – especially freedom to travel and socialize with friends and family?

 FEAR for ourselves, family, country and doctors and staff at the forefront of the epidemic

 SADNESS for what we’ve lost in myriad ways – freedom, finances, connecting IRL